 Planning is essential for any major life experience: going to college, buying a house, having a baby.
-The same can be said for unfortunate situations such as a cancer diagnosis.
-A cancer care plan is an often-overlooked yet highly essential component of a person’s journey through and beyond cancer.
-From the day a diagnosis is delivered to the moment the news of remission comes, being prepared and informed through a cancer care plan can make each step a bit easier.
+The same can be said for a cancer diagnosis.
+Preparing and staying organized before for cancer treatment is often overlooked yet a highly essential component of a person’s journey through and beyond cancer.
+From the day a diagnosis is delivered to the moment the news of remission comes, having a cancer care plan can make each step a bit easier.

-Cancer can interrupt daily responsibilities, such as caring for children or elderly parents.
+- Caregiving: Cancer can interrupt daily responsibilities, such as caring for children or elderly parents.
 A cancer care plan can address how those obligations will be handled during a patient’s treatment and recovery, including rotating schedules of family and friends willing to pitch in and a rundown of the daily responsibilities related to each caregiving relationship.Cancer patients may find that in the midst of cancer treatment they need a home care provider to help with their own care.
 Learn about the differences between types of home care providers and the level of medical support they provide.

 - Work/Life Balance: If patients are employed at the time of their diagnosis, they will likely need to take a leave or alter their schedule.
 When you develop a plan for your cancer care after diagnosis you should outline how that shift will be addressed, such as a communication plan for managing conversations with an employer and colleagues, and options for covering reduced income.
 Take the first steps to using FMLA if you are going through cancer treatment or caring for a loved one with a terminal illness.